JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes_customize.md

-[//]: # (title: Customizing UI Themes - Icons and UI Controls)
+[//]: # (title: Customizing Themes - Icons and UI Controls)

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-A UI Theme is customized by adding information to the UI Theme description file that overrides the base (_Light_ or _Darcula_) UI Theme.
+A theme is customized by adding information to the theme description file that overrides the base (_Light_ or _Darcula_) theme.

 For plugin developers, [Exposing Theme Metadata](themes_metadata.md) discusses the format of customization keys and information about how to provide it to Theme authors.